 How to arrange and register for an internship

 There are many ways to locate organizations that offer internships.
 You can search online (idealist.org, United Way King Co, etc.), you can search Handshake (formerly Husky Jobs), you can use the list of internship sites other GWSS students have interned with for ideas, or you can research and contact organizations you are interested in.
-Many organizations will list a position as a volunteer opportunity, but those positions can frequently be treated as internships as well.
+An invaluable resource is the Career and Internship Center right here on the UW Seattle Campus.
+With a host of resources developed with students like yourself in mind such as workshops, handouts, and videos, the Career and Internship Center has the tools you that can help get you where you want to land.
+A great start is here.
+Working closely with your GWSS Advisor you can rest assured that you will find the right internship for developing the transferable skills you seek.

-Once you have identified a position and met with the supervisor, contact the undergraduate adviser.
-You will complete an online Internship Learning Contract, and after determining that your position is appropriate, the adviser will register you for credit.
+Once you have identified a position and met with the site supervisor, contact the GWSS undergraduate adviser.
+Before you can begin using your internship hours toward the 90 hour minimum for meeting GWSS major requirements you will need to complete an online Internship Learning Contract, and after determining that your position is appropriate, the adviser will register you for credit.
 You will be sent the dates for the seminar meetings after you are registered.